 It can cause cardiac tamponade (because it will squeeze the heart), among other things.

-64. How is cardiac output affected
+64. How is cardiac output affected in cardiogenic shock?

-The left ventricle is failing so cardiac output is decreased.
+The left ventricle is failing, so cardiac output is decreased.

 65. What drugs would you give to increase cardiac output?